Ex-Morgan Stanley housing chief launches foreclosed home fund

 Hedge funds and other institutional investors have embraced the buy-to-rent model as an asset class for their solid income streams at a time when bond yields have plunged.

-But some wonder whether institutional investors are overstating the potential for making money with foreclosed homes, given that historically it has been an industry populated by local entrepreneurs.
+But some wonder whether institutional investors are overstating the potential for making money with foreclosed homes, given that historically it has been an industy populated by local entrepreneurs.

 “America is moving toward a rentership society, and I believe the opportunity to purchase and professionally manage single-family, rental homes represents one of the most compelling investment opportunities across all asset classes,” Chang said.